 The National Trust shop sells rugs and other picnic essentials, including reusable cups - so don't worry if you forget to pack these things.
-We have staff and volunteers working on reception and by the bus stop and main courtyard who can help point you in the right direction should you get lost.

-The East front
+The East Front

 One of the first things you'll see when you come down the drive into Dyrham Park is the 17th-century house, which has a wonderful grassy area in front on which you can enjoy a picnic.
-Later on in the day, the deer often gather in this area.

 There are a number of large picnic tables at the edge of the car park under the trees.